jeremywiens/Stev-e_ENPH253/README.md

 # Stev-e_ENPH253

 This is the software for the robot Stev-e.
-More information on Stev-e can be found here (Daniel put your link here).
+More information on Stev-e can be found here: https://danielbackhouse.github.io/#home.
 The setting is Star Wars, and Stev-e's mission was to navigate the enemy stronghold and rescue four ewoks and chewbacca without being detected.